leondreamed/lionconfig/readme.md

 ### Git Hooks

-Git hooks are set with [`lion-git-hooks`](https://github.com/leonzalion/lion-git-hooks). [lint-staged](https://github.com/okonet/lint-staged) is also provided as an out-of-the-box binary
+Git hooks are set with [`lion-git-hooks`](https://github.com/leonzalion/lion-git-hooks). [lint-staged](https://github.com/okonet/lint-staged) is also provided as an out-of-the-box-supported binary.

 ### Prettier

-Prettier comes in the form of a wrapper function which comes with a default `.prettierignore` configuration while also allowing you to specify a `.prettierignore` extension which extends the default in your own project.
+Prettier comes in the form of a wrapper binary which comes with a default `.prettierignore` configuration while also allowing you to specify a `.prettierignore` extension which extends the default in your own project.

 > Since prettier doesn't yet provide native support for this feature, this feature is added through a prettier wrapper script which makes prettier load a "combined" version of the default `.prettierignore` file and the project's `.prettierignore` file.